-The Village provides water through approximately 1,150 residential services and approximately 12 industrial and commercial customers to a population of approximately 3,152 people.
+The Village provides water through approximately 1,325 residential services and approximately 12 industrial and commercial customers to a population of approximately 3,300 people.
 Fort Edward Water District #2 consists of approximately 34 residential services located on Rt.
 4 across the Champlain Canal at the south end of the Village of Fort Edward is also supplied with water from the Fort Edward Water Treatment Plant.
-Our average daily demand is 372,314 gallons.
-Our single highest day was 581,000 gallons.
-The total water produced in 2012 was 138,575,000 gallons.
-The amount of water delivered to customers was 105,532,124 gallons.
+Our average daily demand is 287,671 gallons.
+Our single highest day was 813,000 gallons.
+The amount of water delivered to customers was 125,705,000 gallons.
+Metered sales accounted for 89,987,000 gallons.
 The ratio of water produced to the water billed averages 80%.
-Water used to flush mains, fight fires, and filter backwashing and leakage accounts for the remaining 20%.
-This can be attributed to water usage for fire protection, flushing water main breaks and leaks.
+Unmetered sales from filter backwashing and the municipal swimming pool contribute the amount of water not billed.
+Water used to flush mains, fight fires, and main breaks, old meters and leakage accounts for the remainder of that 20% not billed.
 Industrial Customers-Monthly Billing \$2.75 per Thousand Gallons; Residential Rates (Semi-Annual Billing) 0-15,000 gallons-\$50.00; over 15,000 gallons-\$50.00 plus \$2.80 for each 1,000 gallons thereafter; If the meter is broken or not working there will be a 40,000-gallon charge.
 Rates will be billed on a per unit basis (Multiple Dwellings).